Blinken to Africa to boost US response to regional crises

 As Feltman has shuttled between Nairobi and Addis Ababa with an eye toward easing tensions in Ethiopia, he and the administration have also been confounded by developments in Sudan, where a military coup last month toppled a civilian-led government that was making significant strides in restoring long-strained ties with the U.S.

-Just last week, coup leader Gen. Abdel-Fattah Burhan tightened his grip on power, reappointing himself as the chairmen of a new sovereign council.
-The move was criticized by the U.S. and other Western governments despite saying it would appoint a civilian government in the coming days.
+Just last week, coup leader Gen. Abdel-Fattah Burhan tightened his grip on power, reappointing himself as the chairman of a new Sovereign Council.
+The move was criticized by the U.S. and other Western governments because it did away with the joint military-civilian council that had been in place before.
+The Sudanese generals responded by saying they would appoint a civilian government again in the coming days.

 Burhan notably moved against civilian Prime Minister Abdalla Hamdok just hours after Feltman had left Khartoum on a mission intended to resolve escalating tensions between them.
 The U.S. has retaliated against the coup by suspending $700 million in direct financial assistance to Sudan.
 Further moves, including a slowdown or reversal of a multiyear rapprochement with the government, could also be in the works without changes.